SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/01-Variable-Arguments(Varargs).md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Basics/04-Iterators-and-Comparators/EN/interactive-java-advanced-iterators-and-comparators-3-4-Variable-Arguments-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Let us suppose you are creating a Java method.
+Let us suppose we are creating a Java method.

-However, you are not sure **how many arguments** your method is going to accept.
+However, we are not sure **how many arguments** our method is going to accept.

 To overcome this problem, **Java 5 introduced varargs**.